Discover more from DarthCoin’s Bitcoin Guides

 cannot be traced and do not require capital or chain fee costs

-How to use OBW, steps to do:
+How to use Valet, steps to do:

 Start spending, have fun.
 Here and here are some examples where you could start spending some sats.
 Supporting BTC merchants is very important if you want that Bitcoin to succeed.